 Casino Advertising Predicted To Outdo 2012 Electoral Adverting

 After Election Day 2012 is over and the expenditure for advertisements by both parties especially in the battleground states have been tallied, experts employed in the economic sector of our country may be surprised to learn that Nevada casinos are waiting offstage ready to outdo any amount of money that has been spent on electoral advertising H2 Gambling Capital director, Simon Holliday estimates that in the next five years, $3.5 to $4 billion will have been spent on Internet gambling promotion.

+Holliday further opines that by 2017 the amount spent on gambling advertisements will far surpass that spent by insurance providers.
 With online gambling advertising slated to begin in Nevada in 2013, Americans are strongly advised to apprise themselves of some of the revenue predictions relative to online gambling.
 Overall revenue generation is predicted to grow from $1 billion in 2014 to $13 billion by 2024.
 The biggest benefactors of this economic upsurge are digital media companies and advertisement agencies.

 Caesars Interactive Entertainment executives maintain that for the past five years advertisement has been limited to Vegas accommodation and brick and mortar casino establishments, but Caesars is rumored to be counting on free-gambling social networking sites to become the platform for the legalized promotion of real-money gaming.

 The average age of social network users is 20 to 40 as opposed to that of brick and mortar casinos users being 50 and older.
 It is rumored that if Google alters its policy relative to anti-gambling advertisements as more states legalize gaming and enter the advertising market, Google's ad agency costs will be dramatically effected by the new SEO placement scramble anticipated to take place.